3 Accounts Everyone in Their 20s Should Have Open

 - Easy automatic investment setup

 The setup: Open a Roth IRA at any major brokerage.
 Set up a recurring monthly investment into a simple index fund like VTI or VOO.
 The 2026 annual limit is $7,000 — you don't need to max it out.
-Even $100/month gets the compound clock ticking.
+Even $100/month gets the compound clock ticking — run the numbers in our Compound Interest Calculator to see what that turns into over 30 years.

 This is where your money actually grows.
 The high-yield savings account protects you.
 The Roth IRA builds your wealth.
+If you want to check whether your current contributions are putting you on track for retirement, our Retirement Readiness Calculator scores your progress in under a minute.
 If you're not sure where to start with investing, this beginner's guide covers everything.

 What it's for: Your daily spending and bill management hub.